rockettheme/docs/Docs/joomla/basic/menu_manager.md

 ![][menu_module_5]

 :   1. **Select Menu** This option gives you access to basic and advanced options you can use to further customize how your menu module appears to visitors.
-[42%, 17%]
+[44%, 22%, se]
     2. **Base Item** This is the base item for the displayed menu.
-[49%, 17%]
+[51%, 22%, se]
     3. **Start Level** This indicates which menu level the page needs to be to start rendering the module.
 It will continue to render for lower levels until it reaches the **End Level** set in the field below.
-[56%, 17%]
+[58%, 22%, se]
     4. **End Level** This indicates which menu level you would like the module to stop rendering after.
-[63%, 17%]
+[65%, 22%, se]
     5. **Show Sub-menu Items** This indicates if you want the full menu, including sub-menus, to appear in the module.
-[72%, 17%]
+[74%, 22%, se]

 The **Options** tab gives you access to basic and advanced options you can use to further customize how your menu module appears to visitors.
 This tab may be propagated with different options depending on if you go with the default menu module or an extension.
 For the purposes of this tutorial, the images you see here are generated with the default menu options.